-CircPIP5K1A and miR-1273a acts antagonistically on modulation of oncogene expression
+CircPIP5K1A and miR-1273a act antagonistically on the modulation of oncogene expression

 To investigate the molecular function of circPIP5K1A in colon cancer development, we used RegRNA to predict circPIP5K1A-associated RNAs.
 The highest score of RNAs were miR-1273a as well as traditional mRNAs such as AP-1, IRF-4, CDX-2, and Zic-1 (Figure 4A).
-Further study revealed that overexpression of circPIP5K1A significantly upregulated both the mRNA and protein level of AP-1, while attenuated the expression of IRF-4, CDX-2, and Zic-1 (Figure 4B and C).
+Further study revealed that overexpression of circPIP5K1A significantly upregulated both the mRNA and protein level of AP-1, while attenuating the expression of IRF-4, CDX-2, and Zic-1 (Figure 4B and C).
 Conversely, overexpression of miR-1273a obviously alleviated circPIP5K1A-mediated suppression of IRF-4, CDX-2 and Zic-1 expression (Figure 4B and C).

 Discussion

-Our present study identified circPIP5K1A was significantly upregulated in colon cancer tissue and cell lines.
-Silence of circPIP5K1A in COLO320DM cells induced cell death and suppressed cell migration.
+Our present study showed that circPIP5K1A was significantly upregulated in colon cancer tissue and cell lines.
+Silencing of circPIP5K1A in COLO320DM cells induced cell death and suppressed cell migration.
 Moreover, bioinformatics predicted that circPIP5K1A could bind to miR-1273a as well as AP-1, IRF-4, CDX-2, and Zic-1.
-Overexpression of circPIP5K1A augmented AP-1 expression but attenuated the expression of IRF-4, CDX-2, and Zic-1, while enforced expression of miR-1273a inhibited the oncogenic role of circPIP5K1A in progression of colon cancer development.
+Overexpression of circPIP5K1A augmented AP-1 expression but attenuated the expression of IRF-4, CDX-2, and Zic-1, while overexpression of miR-1273a inhibited the oncogenic role of circPIP5K1A in the progression of colon cancer development.

 Accumulating studies have identified circRNAs as novel biomarkers in cancer diagnosis due to the differential expression between normal and tumor tissues.
-For example, hsa_circ_0000520 level is increased in gastric cancer tissues and cells, which negatively related to TNM stage, indicating that circ_0000520 may be a novel biomarker in gastric cancer[19].
-Circ_0001649 has been reported to be negatively correlated with colorectal cancer pathological differentiation, and is considered as a new biomarker for diagnosis of colorectal cancer[20].
-A recent study has reported the upregulation of hsa_circ_0014130 (circPIP5K1A) in non-small cell lung cancer, and it is considered as a potential biomarker in non-small cell lung cancer[18].
-In this study, we identified circPIP5K1A selectively upregulated in colon cancer tissues and cells.
-It is well-known that circRNAs are involved in various cellular biological processes and exert important regulatory role in multiple cancer progression.
-Previous study has demonstrated that hsa_circ_0001649 exerts tumor suppressive effect by inducing cell apoptosis, as well as inhibiting cell proliferation and migration in cholangiocarcinoma cells[21].
-In addition, it is reported that downregulation of circARHGAP26 inhibits cell proliferation and promotes cells apoptosis, indicating that circARHGAP26 may have tumor promoting effect[22].
-Here we found that circPIP5K1A elicited stimulatory effects on cell proliferation and migration.
-These findings prompted that circPIP5K1A might contribute to the development of colon cancer.
+For example, hsa_circ_0000520 level is increased in gastric cancer tissues and cells, which is negatively related to TNM stage, indicating that circ_0000520 may be a novel biomarker in gastric cancer[19].
+Circ_0001649 is reportedly negatively correlated with colorectal cancer pathological differentiation, and is considered a new biomarker for the diagnosis of colorectal cancer[20].
+A recent study reported the upregulation of hsa_circ_0014130 (circPIP5K1A) in non-small cell lung cancer, and it is considered a potential biomarker in non-small cell lung cancer[18].
+In this study, we found that circPIP5K1A was selectively upregulated in colon cancer tissues and cells.
+It is well known that circRNAs are involved in various cellular biological processes and exert important regulatory roles in the progression of multiple cancers.
+A previous study demonstrated that hsa_circ_0001649 exerted tumor-suppressive effects by inducing cell apoptosis, as well as inhibiting cell proliferation and migration in cholangiocarcinoma cells[21].
+In addition, it has been reported that the downregulation of circARHGAP26 inhibits cell proliferation and promotes cells apoptosis, indicating that circARHGAP26 may have tumor-promoting effects[22].
+Here, we found that circPIP5K1A elicited stimulatory effects on cell proliferation and migration.
+These findings suggest that circPIP5K1A might contribute to the development of colon cancer.